l-ouis/ddnet-map-rate/README.md

 ## how to run:

-download the ddnet maps master (ddnet.org/download) and put it in root folder, then run the python script in the frontend folder and have copies in frontend/data and server/ (will be fixed sometime)
+if you want to generate map data yourself, download the ddnet maps master (ddnet.org/download) and put it in root folder, then run the python script in the frontend folder and have copies in frontend/data and server/ (will be fixed sometime)

 `cd server` -> `python main.py`